krollobrocket/cision-block/readme.txt

 5. Subscription module.
 Available in the *Pro* version.
 6. Shareholder module.
 Available in the *Pro* version.
 7. Insider module.
 Available in the *Pro* version.
+8. Sharegraph module.
+Available in the *Pro* version.
+9. A sharegraph and a pie chart.

 == Changelog ==